jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

-# 🎯 AI-Based GPA Prediction and Decision Support System
+# 🎯 Intelligent GPA Prediction and Academic Decision Support System

-> A simple AI-driven tool that helps students predict their GPA and make smarter academic decisions.
+> An AI-inspired system that predicts GPA based on expected grades and helps students make smarter academic decisions.

 ---

 ## 📌 Overview

-This project focuses on solving a common problem faced by students — deciding how to improve academic performance efficiently.
+This project is designed to help students plan their academic performance more effectively.
+It predicts GPA based on **user-provided expected grades** and suggests which subjects to focus on in order to achieve a target GPA.

-Instead of studying all subjects randomly, this system provides a structured approach to:
+Instead of studying all subjects equally, this system provides a structured approach to:
 - identify high-impact subjects
 - estimate effort required
-- plan strategies to reach a target GPA
+- plan strategies for improvement

 ---

 ## ❗ Problem Statement

-Students often face confusion during exams:
+Students often face uncertainty during exams:
+- What will my GPA be based on my preparation?
 - Which subject should I focus on?
-- How can I improve my GPA effectively?
+- How can I reach my target GPA efficiently?
-- Am I using my effort in the right way?

-This project provides a logical and data-driven way to approach these questions.
+This project provides a logical and data-driven way to answer these questions.

 ---

 ## 💡 Solution Approach

-The system works as a simple decision-making agent:
+The system works as a simple intelligent decision agent:

-1. Takes subject details as input
+1. Takes inputs such as:
+   - expected/predicted grades
+   - subject credits
+   - difficulty level
+   - preparation level

-2. Calculates predicted GPA
+2. Predicts current GPA using a weighted average model

-3. Ranks subjects based on impact vs effort
+3. Evaluates each subject using an **impact vs effort scoring method**

-4. Suggests which subjects to improve
+4. Suggests subjects to improve for achieving a target GPA

-5. Simulates GPA changes using what-if analysis
+5. Performs **what-if analysis** to predict GPA under different scenarios

 ---

 ## ⚙️ Key Features

-- 📊 GPA prediction using weighted average
+- 📊 GPA prediction based on expected grades
 - 📈 Subject prioritization using scoring logic
 - 🎯 Target GPA planning
 - 🔍 What-if analysis (GPA simulation)
 - 🧠 Decision support system
-- 📘 Study suggestions based on input
+- 📘 Study suggestions

 ---